Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

 # Instructions

 Tonight you are going to get some practice writing functions that work together.
-Much of what we do is programming requires us to break down problems into smaller pieces.
-So tonight's assignment is aimed at getting you practice doing just that; working on breaking problems down to solve them with functions.
+Much of what we do in programming requires us to break down problems into smaller pieces.
+Tonight's assignment is aimed at getting you practice doing just that - working on breaking problems down to solve them with functions.

-To start off you will be given already completed functions and be asked to break them into smaller ones.
-The next part of the assignment will outline problems, and describe the functions for you to write to solve them.
+To start off, we'll give you already completed functions, and ask you to break them into smaller ones.
+The next part of the assignment will outline problems, and describe functions that we want you to write to solve them.
 This outline of breaking down the problem into smaller problems will get you used to thinking about the top-down process.
-Finally, you will get a set of problems to solve with a top-down approach on your own.
+Finally, you will get a set of problems to solve on your own, using the top down approach.
 Let's get started!

 # Assignment

 ### Part 1 - Breaking Code Apart

-For this section you will be given a functions that have a decent amount of code in them.
-You task is to break them apart into more than one function.
-The first will have the same definition as the one given to you, but now it will call another function that you are going to write.
+For this section, you will be given functions that have a good amount of code in them.
+You task is to break them apart into more than one function, such that the original function we give you calls another function (which you'll define).
 For example, say I have the function below:

 ```python
 def my_function(n):